The Big Chill: Syntax's Tale

-"Hey, at least the bomb seems to have stabilized itself…"
+"Hey, at least the bomb seems to have stabilized itself'"

 than before.
 Janson lifted it out of the pack, and shone the emergency

 "If there's any one thing I learned from being a protocol droid,

 "Yep," Janson replied with a nod.

 that'll get someone down here to help us?"
 Harker asked.

-"Nope… my comm's busted," Janson said.
+"Nope, my comm's busted," Janson said.

 "I can rig up something, if you know the Alliance base frequency,

 and popped it open.
 He handed it to Harker, who started fiddling

 "I just need a power source now."